 Towards the end of her life, my mom had trouble standing at the stove long enough to cook.
 She was diagnosed with a blood disorder that made her weak, especially after the medication made her anemic.
 She often sat on one of the chairs at the kitchen table, but it was wooden and heavy so she couldn’t move it around too well.

 Instead, I got her a kitchen stool.
-A kitchen stool for elderly people is more like a chair than a step stool.
+A kitchen stool for an elderly person or anyone who is disabled is more like a chair than a step stool.
 It has arms and a backrest for support, plus a padded seat for comfort.
 It is lightweight for easy moving, but gives the user stability when standing or sitting.

 Who Should Use A Kitchen Stool?